Jaybabs001/pdsnd_github/README.md

 Bike Share Project

 ### Description
-The project compare bike usage between three large cities; Chicago, New York City, and Washington, DC.
+This project analyse the data from the bike share system to draw out insight from data of bike usage in Chicago, New York City, and Washington, DC.

 ### Files used
 chicago.csv